kvh/parsedatetime/README.txt

     cal.parse("tomorrow")

-More detailed examples can be found in the examples/
+More detailed examples can be found in the examples directory.

 Documentation
 -------------

-The generated documentation is included by default in the docs/ directory and can also be viewed online at
+The generated documentation is included by default in the docs directory and can also be viewed online at

     http://code-bear.com/code/parsedatetime/docs/index.html

-The docs can be generated (into the docs/ directory) using either of the two commands:
+The docs can be generated using either of the two commands:

     python setup.py doc
     epydoc --html --config epydoc.conf

 Notes
 -----